Delois Blakely

-Queen Mother Delois Blakely is an American former nun and current religious leader, pan-Africanist, writer, activist and humanitarian.
+Delois Blakely, also referred to with the honorary title Queen Mother, is an American former Catholic nun and current religious leader, pan-Africanist, writer, activist and humanitarian.

 A goodwill ambassador to Africa at the United Nations, she claims to represent the 55 million displaced Africans of the Trans-Atlantic slave trade, and calls for reparations for slavery.
 She has published books and articles on self-reliance, education, recreation and culture.

 She is the successor of Queen Mother Audley Moore, and attended the unveiling ceremony of the United Nations' permanent memorial “The Ark of Return” on March 25, 2015.

 Early life and education

 In 1958, Blakely entered the Franciscan Handmaids of the Most Pure Heart of Mary convent for ten years, as a teen under the name Sister Noelita Marie.
 She graduated in 1965 with a BS degree in Religious Education from the Franciscan Handmaids of The Most Pure Heart of Mary College affiliated with The Catholic University of America (CUA).

 In 1969, Blakely founded the New Future Foundation Inc.

-She later obtained a Master of Education Degrees from Harvard University in 1982 and a Doctorate of Education Degree from Columbia Teachers College in 1990.
+She later obtained a Master of Education Degree from Harvard University in 1982 and a Doctorate of Education Degree from Columbia Teachers College in 1990.